emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

 # TDengine

-EMQX supports integration with TDengine so you can save client messages and events to TDengine, or use events to trigger the update or removal of data to record the online status or online/offline of clients.
+EMQX supports integration with TDengine so you can save client messages and events to TDengine, or use events to trigger the update or removal of data from TDengine to record the online status or online/offline of clients.

 ## Prerequisites

 - Knowledge about EMQX data integration [rules](./rules.md)
 - Knowledge about [data bridge](./data-bridges.md)

-## Features list
+## Features List

 - [Connection pool](./data-bridges.md#Connection pool)
 - [Async mode](./data-bridges.md#Async mode)